ndrezn/nathandrezner.com/_posts/2023-05-02-pitchfork-gender.md

 <div id='bnm-histogram' style='min-height: 500px'></div>
 <div style="text-align:center; margin: 0 auto;"><small >Distribution of ratings for all Best New Music and non-Best New Music reviews.
 There are disporportionate peaks on whole numbers: This effect materializes the worst at 7.0 and 8.0.
 Reminds me of peaks by gender for <a href='https://twitter.com/alexselbyb/status/1650101850782179333'>marathon finish times</a>.</small></div>

 Reviews are distributed fairly normally.
 Notably, there are spikes on whole-number reviews, probably because of a human tendency to just round off.
-There are also a disporportionate number of 8.0 reviews -- notably, most of these are not marked as "Best New Music" -- in fact, only 7 BNM reviews have scores falling at an 8.0 or lower.
+There are also a disproportionate number of 8.0 reviews -- notably, most of these are not marked as "Best New Music" -- in fact, only 7 BNM reviews have scores falling at an 8.0 or lower.
 Once a review notches past an 8.0, its marginally more likely to be marked as a BNM than as a standard review (plausibly this is related to the inclusion of reviews of reissues or backcatalog records in this dataset).

 <div id='stacked-bar' style='min-height: 500px'></div>
 <div style="text-align:center; margin: 0 auto;"><small >Count of reviews over year, grouped by gender.
 Pitchfork has been surprisingly consistent in its editorial output since its inception, and there are far more women artists represented over time.</small></div>

 Observing a comparison of count between reviews, I was first amazed at the consistency in the number of reviews published year-over-year. _Pitchfork_ has published between 1,000 and 1,250 reviews every year since 2003.
 Even as more people have started reading, the quantity of reviews hasn't changed.

-If we compare by gender, there clearly is an increase in the number of reviews of women artists -- but there's also an increase in the nuymber of reviews of male artists.
-So, plasuibly, _Pitchfork_ is just using pronouns more liberally in their reviews.
+If we compare by gender, there clearly is an increase in the number of reviews of women artists -- but there's also an increase in the number of reviews of male artists.
+So, plausibly, _Pitchfork_ is just using pronouns more liberally in their reviews.

 <div id='genre-histogram' style='min-height: 500px'></div>
 <div style="text-align:center; margin: 0 auto;"><small >How do genre rating distributions stack up?</small></div>

 <div id='label-box-plot' style='min-height: 500px'></div>
 <div style="text-align:center; margin: 0 auto;"><small >Comparing rating spread for labels with who have distributed more than 100 reviewed albums.</small></div>